Diamondbacks vs. Mets Player Props Betting Odds

 |0

-Bet on player props for Christian Walker or other Diamondbacks players with BetMGM.
+Bet on player props for Ketel Marte or other Diamondbacks players with BetMGM.

 Buy officially licensed gear for your favorite teams and players at Fanatics!